ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 Basic usage
 ===========

-Here is the minimal simulation program that is necessary to simulate an OpenFlow 1.3 network domain.
+Here is the minimal script that is necessary to simulate an OpenFlow 1.3 network domain (code extracted from ``ofswitch13-first.cc`` example).
 This script connects two hosts to a single OpenFlow switch using CSMA links, and configure both the switch and the controller using the ``OFSwitch13InternalHelper`` class.

 .. code-block:: cpp

+  #include <ns3/core-module.h>
-  #include "ns3/core-module.h"
+  #include <ns3/network-module.h>
-  #include "ns3/network-module.h"
+  #include <ns3/csma-module.h>
-  #include "ns3/internet-module.h"
+  #include <ns3/internet-module.h>
-  #include "ns3/csma-module.h"
+  #include <ns3/ofswitch13-module.h>
-  #include "ns3/ofswitch13-module.h"
+  #include <ns3/internet-apps-module.h>

   using namespace ns3;

   int
   main (int argc, char *argv[])
   {
+    // Enable checksum computations (required by OFSwitch13 module) GlobalValue::Bind ("ChecksumEnabled", BooleanValue (true));

     // Create two host nodes
     NodeContainer hosts;
     hosts.Create (2);

     // Create the switch node
     Ptr<Node> switchNode = CreateObject<Node> ();

-    // Create the controller node
-    Ptr<Node> controllerNode = CreateObject<Node> ();

     // Use the CsmaHelper to connect the host nodes to the switch.
     CsmaHelper csmaHelper;